Rule 5123-17-02 | Addressing major unusual incidents and unusual incidents to ensure health, welfare, and continuous quality improvement.

 (e) Unapproved behavioral support.

-(4) Immediately upon identification or notification of a major unusual incident, the provider shall take all reasonable measures to ensure the health and welfare of at-risk individuals.
-The provider and county board shall discuss any disagreements regarding reasonable measures in order to resolve them.
-If the provider and county board are unable to agree on reasonable measures to ensure the health and welfare of at-risk individuals, the department shall make the determination.
-Such measures shall include:
+(5) Immediately upon identification or notification of a major unusual incident, a provider will take all reasonable measures to ensure the health and welfare of at-risk individuals.
+Reasonable measures include, but are not limited to, securing immediate and ongoing medical attention and removal of a developmental disabilities employee from direct contact with any individual when the developmental disabilities employee is alleged to have been involved in physical abuse or sexual abuse.
+The provider will document reasonable measures taken and by whom in the incident report.
+The provider and county board will discuss any disagreements regarding reasonable measures in order to resolve them.
+If the provider and county board are unable to agree on reasonable measures to ensure the health and welfare of at-risk individuals, the department will make the determination.

-(5) Immediately upon receipt of a report or notification of an allegation of a major unusual incident, the county board shall:
+(6) Immediately upon receipt of a report or notification of an allegation of a major unusual incident, the county board will:

 (b) Determine if additional measures are needed; and

-(c) Notify the department if the circumstances in paragraph (I)(1) of this rule that require a department-directed administrative investigation are present.
-Such notification shall take place on the first working day the county board becomes aware of the incident.
+(c) Notify the department if the circumstances in paragraph (J)(1) of this rule that require a department-directed administrative investigation are present.
+Such notification will take place on the first working day the county board becomes aware of the incident.

-(6) The provider shall immediately, but no later than four hours after discovery of the major unusual incident, notify the county board through means identified by the county board of the following incidents or allegations:
+(7) A provider other than a developmental center will, as soon as possible but no later than four hours following discovery of a major unusual incident, notify the county board through means identified by the county board of the following incidents or allegations:

 (b) Exploitation;